Ilse DeLange: Eurovision Song Contest 2019

 DeLange was part of the Dutch delegation for the Eurovision Song Contest 2019 as an artistic consultant and mentor to the Dutch representative Duncan Laurence, whom she coached during the fifth season of The Voice of Holland.
-Laurence went on to win the contest.
+Laurence went on to win the contest with his song "Arcade".
+In late 2020, "Arcade" went viral on TikTok, and became the most-streamed Eurovision song on Spotify and charted on the US Billboard Hot 100 the following year.